What is Autism

 Difficulties in attempts to work out what other people are thinking or feeling.

-It being difficult for them to learn the ‘social rules’ about what to do with other people within different social settings.
+It is difficult for them to learn the ‘social rules’ about what to do with other people within different social settings.

 To be able to function and participate in the world that surrounds us, we consistently use all of our senses which for each of us may work in different ways, some being more intense than others.